kabel/unl-magento/README.txt

 == HELP ==

-For help on general design and configuration refer to the documentation provided by Varien at http://www.magentocommerce.com/
+For help on general design and configuration refer to the documentation provided at http://www.magentocommerce.com/

 A listing of the events that handlers can be written for is in file data/dispatcheventlist.xls.
 It may not be up to date with the current version of Magento.